-Now Georgetown, or George Town as we’re reliably informed (here), the main town on Penang Island, was recently declared a World Heritage Site by UNESCO – a long overdue recognition we reckon.
+Now Georgetown, or George Town as we’re reliably informed (here), the main town on Penang Island, was recently declared a World Heritage Site by UNESCO – a long-overdue recognition we reckon.
 Actually a joint listing with Melaka (Malacca), both sites show a wealth of historical architecture from Portuguese and Dutch in the case of Malacca to the many fabulous Victorian period buildings and extensive, well preserved Chinatown of George Town.
 Have to confess we’ve never been big fans of Melaka City’s development projects and the peculiar looking, dead straight waterfront, created by land reclamation, abutting on to the historic old town centre is frankly an abomination.
-Why they couldn’t have reclaimed land on which to build their shopping centres and office units juts a few kms out to the edge of town is beyond us and the old historic port area is now separated from the sea by a huge car-park and superstore complex – shame!
+Why they couldn’t have reclaimed land on which to build their shopping centres and office units jut a few kilometres out to the edge of town is beyond us and the old historic port area is now separated from the sea by a huge car-park and superstore complex – shame!

-Anyway we haven’t come to damn Melaka but to praise George Town where on the whole – with the obvious exception of the 70s concrete shopping centre that is aforementioned Komtar – the historic town centre has remained relatively well preserved as you can see in this photo of rows of Chinese shop-houses above.
+Anyway, we haven’t come to damn Melaka but to praise George Town where, on the whole – with the obvious exception of the 70s concrete shopping centre that is aforementioned Komtar – the historic town centre has remained relatively well preserved as you can see in this photo of rows of Chinese shop-houses above.
 (We reckon that’s Lebuh Kimberly – closest, left to right; followed by Campbell Street and Chulia Street beyond the mosque – though we wouldn’t swear to it!)

 Off to the west is Penang Hill – which we don’t seem to have photographed so maybe it was in the clouds that day – whilst south looks towards the airport and spectacular Penang Bridge and north and west provide views of the busy commercial and naval port of Butterworth on the mainland.

-Also in above photo you can make out on the waterfront the famous clan jetties of George Town – a series of wooden walkways, lined with stilt houses, each constructed by a different Chinese clan or extended family, and jutting out into the sea to facilitate, and help keep discreet, trade with the mainland and offshore junks and ships.
+Also in the above photo, you can make out on the waterfront the famous clan jetties of George Town – a series of wooden walkways, lined with stilt houses, each constructed by a different Chinese clan or extended family, and jutting out into the sea to facilitate, and help keep discreet, trade with the mainland and offshore junks and ships.

-Chinatown encompasses the whole of central George Town with the Queen Street, King Street area forming Little India, whilst the north east corner, site of the original settlement, is the location for most of the spectacular Victorian era buildings such as the clock tower, city hall, museum, St George’s church, Fort Cornwallis etc as well as being the port for passenger boats heading to Langkawi and Medan in Sumatra.
+Chinatown encompasses the whole of central George Town with the Queen Street, King Street area forming Little India, whilst the north east corner, site of the original settlement, is the location for most of the spectacular Victorian-era buildings such as the clock tower, city hall, museum, St George’s church, Fort Cornwallis etc as well as being the port for passenger boats heading to Langkawi and Medan in Sumatra.